 Pursuant to the anti-dilution provisions contained in the certification of designation for our Series B Preferred Stock, in the event that, while any of our Series B Preferred Stock is outstanding, we issue equity or equity-linked securities at an effective common stock purchase price of less than the Series B Preferred Stock conversion price then in effect, we are required, subject to certain limitations and adjustments as provided in the certificate of designation, to reduce the Series B Preferred Stock conversion price to equal the effective common stock purchase price.
 This reduction in the Series B Preferred Stock conversion price will result in a greater number of shares of common stock becoming issuable upon conversion of the Series B Preferred Stock for no additional consideration.
-In accordance with this anti-dilution price protection, because the effective purchase price per share of common stock in this offering is below the current Series B Preferred Stock conversion price of \$5.00 per share of common stock, it will result in additional shares of common stock becoming issuable to the holders of our Series B Preferred Stock upon conversion of the Series B Preferred Stock.
-As a result of this offering, based on 17,303 shares of Series B Preferred Stock outstanding as of September 19, 2019, the conversion price for the Series B Preferred Stock will be adjusted to \$1.80, and we would be required to issue 355,288 additional shares of common stock (including the payment of the cumulative dividends accrued on the Series B Preferred Stock in an aggregate of 152,267 shares of common stock) to the holders of Series B Preferred Stock upon conversion of their Series B Preferred Stock.
+In accordance with this anti-dilution price protection, if the effective purchase price per share of common stock in this offering is below the current Series B Preferred Stock conversion price of \$5.00 per share of common stock, it will result in additional shares of common stock becoming issuable to the holders of our Series B Preferred Stock upon conversion of the Series B Preferred Stock.
+As a result of this offering, based on the assumed public offering price of \$2.94 per unit, which is the last reported sale price for our common stock as reported on the NYSE American on September 11, 2019, and 17,303 shares of Series B Preferred Stock outstanding as of September 11, 2019, the conversion price for the Series B Preferred Stock in an aggregate of 60,013 shares of common stock) to the holders of Series B Preferred Stock upon conversion of the Series B Preferred Stock in an aggregate of 60,013 shares of common stock) to the holders of Series B Preferred Stock upon conversion of their Series B Preferred Stock.